mroe1234/radiuscheck/README.md

 http://deployingradius.com/scripts/eapol_test/

 I build this script based on eapol_test v2.8-hostap_2_8.
-If they change the tool, this may break I used jq: https://stedolan.github.io/jq/ to do float math since bash only supports integer math.
+If they change the tool, this may break
+I used jq (https://stedolan.github.io/jq/) to do float math since bash only supports integer math.
 If you use the telegraf option, you will need to install jq.

 Here is my telegraf plugin config.
 I am querying two radius servers thus the two commands: